 For the rest of what turned out to be an interesting thread, check it out here.
 Despite the corporate Cold Stone Creamery now selling this flavor, it does seem to be somewhat rare.
 And rarer still to get top-notch sweet cream.
 And that’s where Timothy’s comes into play.

 I think a) not many people order straight up sweet cream and b) those that do usually add something mixed in like M&M’s or nuts or something.
 Not me man, I’m a purist.
 And really, when am I ever going to have this again in my life?

 While Damian ate his usual strawberry concoction of some sort and while Hoang enjoyed her surely delicious flavor I can’t remember, I experienced my first sweet cream.

 It’s funny that they call it “sweet” because this is surely the least sweet ice cream I’ve ever had in my life.
 That is NOT a knock on it at all, just an observation.
 And yeah, it’s just “cream” flavor.
 With a hint of sweet.
 And I loved it.

 Put it this way: Please tell me that you’ve made homemade whipped cream before.
 Please?
-Where you take a little carton of heavy cream or whipping cream and dump it into a cold metal bowl and turn your KitchenAid on high mix and let it go to work for about 8 minutes?
-Then you toss in a little sugar to taste and voila, you’ve just made the best whipped cream you’ve ever had in your life?
-(Reddi Whip is simply not allowed in the CTMQ household.)
+Where you take a little carton of heavy cream or whipping cream and dump it into a cold metal bowl and toss in some sugar and turn your mixer on high and let it go to work for about 8 minutes?

 Well, that’s all sweet cream ice cream is, except fattier and obviously richer.
 I will admit, if and when I ever get this flavor again, I’ll most likely get some add-in of some sort.
 Maybe some Reese’s Peanut Butter Cups.